amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 ## macOS Settings and Preferences

 System preferences and settings that I prefer.
-These settings are to be found in Systems and Preferences app:
+These settings are available in the Systems and Preferences app:

 - **Siri**: